sanukag/ai-maintenance-assistant/docs/embeddings-and-vector-search.md

 1. The normal ingestion stages create traceable parent sections and smaller child chunks.
+2. Any brand, machine, site/area and document-type values are prefixed to each embedding input without altering the stored source chunk.
-2. The provider creates one vector per child chunk.
+3. The provider creates one vector per child chunk.
-3. The pipeline verifies the response count, model, dimensions and finite values.
+4. The pipeline verifies the response count, model, dimensions and finite values.
-4. The document, chunks and vectors are committed to SQLite together.
+5. The document, chunks and vectors are committed to SQLite together.

 If embedding fails, a new document is not stored as successfully ingested.

 When an existing document is ingested again, the pipeline checks for vectors matching the configured model and dimensions.
 It embeds and saves only missing chunks.
-Existing matching vectors do not trigger another API request.
+Existing matching vectors do not trigger another API request unless the worker changes the document metadata; that change refreshes the complete active vector set with the new prefix.

 ## Local vector storage